 10 or 12 basil leaves

 For the salad, peel the carrots and cut into fine matchsticks.
-Slice the cucumbers in half lengthwise and scrape out the seeds with a teaspoon then cut into fine matchsticks.
-Gently roast the nuts until golden-brown.
+Slice the cucumbers in half lengthwise and scrape out the seeds with a teaspoon.
+Cut into fine matchsticks.
+Gently roast the nuts in the oven until golden brown.
 Remove and allow to cool, then chop roughly.

-When the chicken is cool enough to handle, remove the flesh from the bones and shred with your fingers.
-Place in a bowl alongside the carrots, cucumber, coriander, basil and toasted nuts.
-Dress with the nam jim and serve immediately.Reuse content
+When the chicken is cool enough to handle, remove the flesh from the bones and shred it with your fingers.
+Place in a bowl, alongside the carrots, cucumber, coriander, basil and toasted nuts.
+Dress with the namjim and serve immediately.Reuse content